Advocate Spotlight: Willow Peterson

-Tobacco prevention and education work has been a major focus point in my life for seven years.
-In 8th grade, I joined my local tobacco prevention club.
-As I started high school, my classmates began to use tobacco products.
-Some of my close family members and friends got addicted to nicotine at a very young age.
+Tobacco prevention and education work has been a significant focus point in my life for the past eight years.
+Some of my close family members and friends became addicted to nicotine at a very young age.
 Seeing them cough until vomiting, having trouble breathing, and using any means to feed their addiction had a powerful impact on me.
 It hurt me to see them abuse an addictive product that would negatively impact their physical and mental health.
-As a result, I became a passionate health advocate.
+As a result, in 8th grade, I joined my local tobacco prevention club, React.
+When I started high school I saw my classmates begin to use tobacco products and that lead me to become a passionate health advocate.

 Volunteer Spotlight – Meghan Grady